esc/git-talk-multi-everything/slides.rst

   * But wait, why do I get these merge commits? (a.k.a *Diamond Merges*)
   * I thought we were all working on master?
   * Why aren't we using Branches?
-I thought they were git's killer feature.
+I thought they were Git's killer feature.

 * To avoid the diamond merges, use ``git pull --rebase``